raspstephan/raspstephan.github.io/_posts/2017-07-09-reproducibility-part1.md

 There are also practical reasons for implementing reproducibility.

-Computational reproducibility requires, well written and documented code, which can reduce errors.
+Computational reproducibility requires well written and documented code which can reduce errors.
 Code can then also be shared more easily.

 Clear documentation of how figures were produced also makes it easier for new researchers to pick up the research of departed colleagues.
 This is particularly relevant in multi-stage projects, such as our Waves to Weather project.

-Finally, reproducible analysis is also good advertisement: First, for the science itself.
+Finally, reproducible analysis is good advertisement: First, for the science itself.
 It shows that considerable care has been taken producing and analyzing the data, which lends credibility to the results.
-And second, personally as it shows commitment to careful work.
+And second, personally as it shows commitment to careful work to potential future employers.

 So all these points sound pretty good, but why do we see reproducibility so rarely in action?